-Suburbs of Bandra in Mumbai offer a unique mix of rustic heritage villages and the glamor of Bollywood.
+Suburbs of Bandra in Mumbai offer a unique mix of rustic heritage villages and the glamor of Bollywood and Street Art.
 On one hand, there are Gaonthans – as the villages of Mumbai were called and the Koli community that still holds on to some parts of this island.
 On the other hand are migrants who became the marquee residents of Bandra.
 This time in Mumbai Deepa Krishnan of Mumbai Magic took me around Bandra.
 Sharing stories of her business and showing me a bit of Bandra.
 I discovered a Mumbai I had never known.

 Street art in Bandra, Mumbai

 After having a fill of bustling bazaars, we were in the heritage area of Bandra – that still looks like a village.
 It suddenly cuts you off from the buzz of a metropolitan city.
 The high-rise buildings give way to tastefully done houses.
 You can admire the design of a grill or an unusual staircase or a railing that has clues to the times it belongs.
 We stopped at a quirkily designed café.
 I was told many such up-market coffee shops and restaurants are coming up in Bandra making it a happening place for the younger lot.
 The crowd across the window of the café and inside the café presented a juxtaposition that is so unique to India.

 Crosses dotting the streets of villages in Bandra reminded me of Goa – the narrow lanes crisscrossing and marking the corners with a cross.
 I was told that a lot of these crosses came up during a plague epidemic that hit the area in the last decade of 19th CE.
 Historically the Portuguese were the first ones to come to this island.
 Churches like Mount Mary were set up by them.